simonsickle/BirdOverlay/README.md

 #### What you need
 1. Owlet 3 Smart Sock (good luck buying it in the USA, thanks FDA)
 1. A wyze 3 camera with starlight sensor
-1. docker-wyze-bridge to get RTSP stream of the camera locally
+1. docker-wyze-bridge to get RTSP stream of the camera
-1. gstreamer and cairo programs
+1. OBS to rebroadcast the stream with an overlay
 1. this tool to add the owlet overlay

 ## Running this software